 The Company operates in a wide range of business fields.
 The Company has internal directors who are well versed in each field to match our business balance.
-The Company has six out of 9 internal directors who have experience of international assignments.
-Outside directors (one of whom is a female outside director) are also selected with outstanding expertise in government administration, management, legal exercise, and other areas.
+The Company has six out of eight internal directors who have experience of international assignments.
+Outside directors (one of whom is a female outside director) are also selected with outstanding expertise in legal exercise, IT, etc. in addition to experience of corporate management.